toshiSat/etherfi-test/README.md

 There is no need to deploy the contracts, using unit tests to demostrate the functionality is enough

 - Create an ERC-20 Token called "My Token" (MTK) and mint 1 million tokens to yourself
+- Inside `Pool.t.sol`:
-- Inside `Pool.t.sol` Deploy a WETH/MTK Uniswap V2 liquidity pool using the factory address provided
+  - Deploy a WETH/MTK Uniswap V2 liquidity pool using the factory address provided
   - Deposit WETH and MTK tokens into the liquidity pool
   - Swap using the liquidity pool
   - Withdraw tokens from the liquidity pool

 ## Commands